 Yes, today I really regard myself as being well.
 Just one pill a day helps me a lot.
 That creates a certain peace around the disease and myself, as I know that the medication works.
 It is not at all like it was in earlier years.
 I have had my appendix removed, have been brushed in the throat with adrenalin, and have been on a 14 days diet consisting of nothing but bread made from rice and Tuborg beer – all just because the doctors couldn’t find out what was wrong with me.

-All in all, I consider myself lucky as I haven’t had as frequent and severe attacks as so many others with HAE.
+All in all, I consider myself lucky as I haven’t had as frequent and severe attacks like so many others with HAE.
 And I have never felt that it was something I could die from – not even that time at Frederiksberg Hospital.
 Back then I was involved in so many new and exciting activities that I more or less regarded the disease as something that I had to get over and done with.
 As there are long intervals between the attacks it is the days in between that count.
 I feel lucky all the way through – and not the least handicapped.
 Really, I feel just as I want to.

 Erling’s story was published in January 2015.
 He died in 2016.